xbeat/Machine-Learning/README.md

 The decoder is a crucial component in many machine learning models, particularly in sequence-to-sequence architectures.
 It takes the encoded representation of input data and generates meaningful output, often used in tasks like machine translation, text summarization, and image captioning.

+## Extracting Data from Images using Python Cross-Validation

+Introduction to Cross-Validation

+Cross-validation is a crucial technique in machine learning for assessing model performance and preventing overfitting.
+It involves splitting the dataset into multiple subsets, training the model on some subsets, and validating it on others.
+This process helps evaluate how well the model generalizes to unseen data.

 ## Reinforcement Learning from Human Feedback in Python

 Introduction to RLHF